stone-payments/stoneco-guidelines/backend/python/README.md

 ### 19. Testing
 #### 19.1.
 Tests

-Python has in their core the package **unittest**, this package has the basic class **TestCase** to create your test with their function to initted the test and finished.
+Python has in their core the package **unittest**, this package has the basic class **TestCase** to create your test with their function to initialized the test and finished.
 This class have a lot of different assert to do your test, use theirs.

 #### 19.2.
 Example